Daniel-Aguila/Melon_Soda/README.md

 ## hackMISSO Fall 2021

 Melon Soda is a team competing in the hackMISSO Fall 2021 competition.
-Melon Soda consists of fourt members
+Melon Soda consists of four members

 - Vanessa
 - Denny